OranWeb/TCEssentials/content/en/docs/prologue/introduction.md

 ### Need Help? stuck somewhere?

-{{< alert icon="👉" text="It is Normal to feel lost or have questions in your Torn Journey, Feel free to Join Our Discord Server and ask in #Question-Answer Channel.
-Torn is a game where curiosity doesn't kill the cat but rather results in a reward." />}}
+It is Normal to feel lost or have questions in your Torn Journey, Feel free to Join Our [Discord Server](https://discord.gg/JrBpEsQB5g) and ask in #Question-Answer Channel.
+Torn is a game where curiosity doesn't kill the cat but rather results in a reward.

 ## Go further